embrace-io/embrace-docs/docs/android/features/log-message-api.md

 ---
-title: Adding Alerts
+title: Adding Logs
 sidebar_position: 5
 description: Trigger alerts for your Android application using logs with the Embrace SDK
 ---

-# Adding Alerts
+# Adding Logs

 Typically the Embrace SDK uploads data at the end of a session.
 However, some situations might require instant feedback, such as hunting an especially difficult bug, troubleshooting